rc0r/afl-utils/docs/INSTALL.md

 `exploitable` and the advanced features of `afl-collect` are not going to work properly!

+If you like, you can run tests with:

+    $ python setup.py test

+However, running tests is optional, but might be a good idea when installing experimental builds.
 Now you're good to start:

     $ afl-collect --help